-As we plan our upcoming Memorial Day holiday weekend, consider these 20 ways to honor veterans beyond Memorial Day.
+As we plan our upcoming Veterans Day holiday weekend, consider these 20 ways to honor veterans beyond Veterans Day and Memorial Day.
 We will certainly enjoy our cookouts, parades and a day off, thanks to their service.

 Here are some ideas to discuss with your family and friends to honor our living veterans and to pay tribute to those who have gone before us and made the ultimate sacrifice for our freedom.